Are you a Quiet Speculation member?

 As far as changes for the deck if you decide to leave Delver in, I would play my exact 75 again in a heartbeat.

 You might be tempted to run Gitaxian Probe.
 Don't.
 You have the tools to beat everything.
-There is a cost to running four Exterminate! in that drawing multiples in certain matchups sucks, but having the full four will help in the matchups where it's good much more often than getting Exterminate!-flooded will cost you games.
+There is a cost to running four Terminate in that drawing multiples in certain matchups sucks, but having the full four will help in the matchups where it's good much more often than getting Terminate-flooded will cost you games.
 This is very much a three-game deck, and the more Probes you play the more tools you'll have to remove.

 ~